08.08.2024

 Vertikal Comment

-These numbers are a little worry it must be said, however f you look at the numbers on an historical basis the picture looks a little rosier.
-Although we might be in for a bumpy six month before things start to look up, much depending on interest rates, and the result of the November elections of course.
+These numbers are a little worrying it must be said, however if you look at the numbers on an historical basis the picture looks a little rosier.
+Although we might be in for a bumpy six months before things start to look up, much depends on interest rates and the result of the November elections of course.

 At the moment the company is forecast full year revenues to be fairly close to 2023 levels, which were up 10 percent on 2022, while a larger percent of the revenues now come from higher margin parts and services – so not all gloomy – there are rays of sunshine peaking through.